-364 (1) Dyadic history no ID (Dyadic no ID).
-Participants who decide and actually enter a 365 collaboration receive information about the number their collaborator reported in the prior period but are not aware of his or her past role (i.e. first or second mover), before 366 367 deciding what to report in the current period.
+- (1) Dyadic history no ID (Dyadic no ID).
+Participants who decide and actually enter a collaboration receive information about the number their collaborator reported in the prior period, but are not aware of his or her past role (i.e. first or second mover), before deciding what to report in the current period.
 But they do not know the identity (shape) of their collaborator.
-So, while participants transmit a limited form of history to their 368 369 partner every time that they are matched, they cannot build up individual-specific 370 behavioural profiles about the others in their group.
-They are instead limited to 371 estimating a distribution at the group-level or inferring individual behaviour from only 372 the prior round (e.g. assuming that a partner is likely trustworthy if (s)he reported a 6

-- in the previous round or whether (s)he possibly undercut the previous partner if a 5 wasreported). - 375 (2) Dyadic history with ID (Dyadic ID).
-Participants receive the same information as in 376 Dyadic no ID about the roll that their collaborator reported in the prior period.
-377 Furthermore, they are informed about the identifier (shape) of their collaborator.
-Thus, 378 over time, group members can slowly build up individual-specific behavioural profiles 379 of each other that they take it into account when ranking potential partners.
-While 380 participants in the Dyadic ID may not be able to perfectly remember the entire history 381 of play (although they could physically keep a tab as a pen and paper were provided) participants do get a general sense of the behaviour of others, e.g. square was 382 383 cooperative or non-cooperative.
-We specifically used shapes, instead of numeric 384 identifiers, to help with this.
-By comparison, in Dyadic no ID it is impossible for 385 participants to associate multi-round behaviour with specific people and so can only 386 make limited individual inferences or update their beliefs about the group. - (3) Public history (Public).
-Participants receive the same information as in Dyadic ID, but for all group members who decided and succeeded in entering collaboration in the previous round.
-Hence die-rolls are observed publicly and with each identifier.
-Since the matching between group members is not specified, it is unclear what outcome actually occurred; whether a group member was trustworthy or untrustworthy.
-Yet subjects' willingness to report high numbers is perfectly clear. - 393
+So, while participants transmit a limited form of history to their partner every time that they are matched, they cannot build up individual-specific behavioural profiles about the others in their group.
+They are instead limited to estimating a distribution at the group-level or inferring individual behaviour from only the prior round (e.g. assuming that a partner is likely trustworthy if (s)he reported a 6 in the previous round or whether (s)he possibly undercut the previous partner if a 5 was reported). - (2) Dyadic history with ID (Dyadic ID).
+Participants receive the same information as in Dyadic no ID about the roll that their collaborator reported in the prior period.
+Furthermore, they are informed about the identifier (shape) of their collaborator.
+Thus, over time, group members can slowly build up individual-specific behavioural profiles of each other that they take it into account when ranking potential partners.
+While participants in the Dyadic ID may not be able to perfectly remember the entire history of play (although they could physically keep a tab as a pen and paper were provided) participants do get a general sense of the behaviour of others, for example, square was cooperative or non-cooperative.
+We specifically used shapes, instead of numeric identifiers, to help with this.
+By comparison, in Dyadic no ID it is impossible for participants to associate multi-round behaviour with specific people, and so can only make limited individual inferences or update their beliefs about the group.